-- 1.1 This Schedule replaces Schedule 1.13A and becomes operative from the first full pay period commencing on or after 1 January 2013. - 1.2 Subject to this schedule, an allowance (payable fortnightly and for all purposes) is payable to an OPS-2; OPS-3 or OPS-4 Correctional Industry Officer, who occupies a position of Correctional Industry Officer, (OPS-2; OPS-3, OPS-4) in an institution (i.e. a prison) and meets the following criteria; - a) OPS-2: has had not less than 3 years at the applicable top increment; - b) OPS-3 and OPS-4: has had not less than 6 years service (excluding any periods of leave without pay) as a Correctional Industry Officer;
+- 1.1 This Schedule is only applicable to those Correctional Industry Officers who are classified in accordance with the Operational Services (OPS) stream only.
+A Correctional Industry Officer Allowance will not be paid to an employee who is classified as a Correctional Officer in accordance with Appendix 7 of this Enterprise Agreement. - 1.2 Subject to this schedule, an allowance (payable fortnightly and for all purposes) is payable to an OPS-2; OPS-3 or OPS-4 Correctional Industry Officer, who occupies a position of Correctional Industry Officer, (OPS-2; OPS-3, OPS-4) in an institution (i.e. a prison) and meets the following criteria; - a) OPS-2: has had not less than 3 years at the applicable top increment; - b) OPS-3 and OPS-4: has had not less than 6 years continuous service (excluding any periods of leave without pay) as a Correctional Industry Officer or Correctional Officer;